AXIS People Counter

 Set the date and time

 The date and time settings are important for your camera to keep the correct time for a longer period of time, and for the statistics to be attributed to the correct time.
-You set the date and time in the camera’s webpage.
+You set the date and time in the camera’s web interface.

-In the camera’s webpage, go to System > Date and time.
+In the camera’s web interface, go to System > Date and time.